 With treatment, symptoms often go away in a few days.
 To help ease your symptoms, your eye doctor:

 Will use eye drops to enlarge (dilate) your pupil.
-This helps relax your eye and relieve pain.
+This helps ease pain.
 This will make your eyes sensitive to light, so wear sunglasses while taking the dilating drops.

-May prescribe eye drops, ointment, or oral medicines.
+May prescribe eye drops, ointment, or medicines by mouth (oral).
 These can help reduce swelling and inflammation.
 Use these as directed.
 Ask about any side effects.

 May inject medicine around or into your eye.